chriskrycho/v5.chriskrycho.com/site/journal/2020/Private Chat and DMs Are Good Actually.md

 Accordingly, I recommend away from making significant decisions over chat at all.
 In place of _ad hoc_ conversations for important decisions—chat or otherwise!—use a clear decision-making framework (e.g. [RAPID][RAPID], [RACI][RACI], etc.) and use good meeting minutes for synchronous conversations (whether via video or chat or in person) and comment history for asynchronous decision-making (e.g. via <abbr title="request for comments">RFC</abbr>s).
 The resulting decisions will clearer and the document trail behind them will be both far more accessible and useful over time.[^process]

+*[RAPID]: recommend, approve, perform, input, decide *[RACI]: responsible, accountable, consulted, informed

 [RAPID]: https://www.bridgespan.org/bridgespan/Images/articles/rapid/RAPIDDecisionMaking.pdf
 [RACI]: https://racichart.org/the-raci-model/

+[^process]: That does *not* mean you need a heavy process here.
+Sometimes all you need is a 15-minute sync or a 1-day RFC cycle.
+Again: the key is the trustworthiness and openness of the process.
+Make it as lightweight as you possibly can!

 Another legitimate problem is people abusing private conversation as a way to do an end-around on the official channels.
 This is not specific to chat, either, though: people use private meetings as a way of getting around formal decision-making approaches in the office, too.
 Again, the key is that the reasons for decisions are clearly articulated and open to feedback from all relevant parties.
 If a decision suddenly changes and there isn’t a clearly-visible reason why, there is an organizational problem… but one that would have existed regardless of whether chat was involved at all.